privacybydesign/irma-documentation/yivi-docs/docs/technical-overview.md

 Technically, IRMA attribute-based signatures are very similar to disclosure proofs.
 As mentioned earlier IRMA disclosures use a challenge-response protocol: the verifier generates a random number called the nonce and sends it to the Yivi app, whose response has to take this nonce into account in a precise fashion (this is achieved using the [Fiat-Shamir heuristic](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic)).
 More precisely, the disclosure proof is a digital signature on the nonce that was used; if the nonce was freshly generated then the verifier can be sure that the attribute owner is actually present instead of replaying an earlier or eavesdropped disclosure proof.
 An IRMA attribute-based signature is the same except that not a nonce but an actual message is signed (or rather its SHA256 hash).

 Currently IRMA only supports creating attribute-based signatures on strings, although we plan to support other types of documents as well.
 They can be created using [irmajs](https://github.com/privacybydesign/irmajs) and verified using [IRMA servers](what-is-yivi.md#irma-servers) almost the same as disclosure proofs.
-An online demo is available on the [website of the Foundation](https://privacybydesign.foundation/demo/ondertekenen/).
+An online demo is available on the [demo website](https://demos.yivi.app/demos/signature/index.en.html).

 ## IRMA security properties